Sydney Harbour Bridge Climb is without a doubt the most talked-about tourist attraction in Sydney… and with good reason!

 Each and every detail is thought out and that’s what makes this Sydney Harbour Bridge Climb experience so epic!

-RELATED ARTICLE: 5 THINGS TO DO IN BRISBANE
+RELATED ARTICLE → 5 THINGS TO DO IN BRISBANE

 The bridge took 8 years to build, with construction ending in 1932.
-During those 8 years, 16 lives were lost and one man falling from the bridge into the water, though managed to survive.
+During those 8 years, 16 lives were lost and one man fell from the bridge into the water, though managed to survive.

 At the time of building the bridge, the tallest building in Sydney was just 70 meters high.
 Sydney Harbour Bridge is 134 meters above sea level.

 The Harbour Bridge Climb opened its doors in 1998.